 Local tip: After a recent mountain storm, the town of Bend took a “sick day” to head up to the mountain.
 Given the one lane road, when that happens, I recommend getting up before the mountain opens to miss the traffic.
 You can grab breakfast and a cup of coffee at the West Village Lodge and watch Pine Marten lift prepare to open.

 The one thing this mountain is missing is lodging.
 That is where Meredith Lodging comes in to play.
+We offer both Mt Bachelor lodging or Bend, OR lodging.
 Our Mt.
 Bachelor Village offers luxurious condos and amenities, including access to the Bend Athletic Club, our exclusive Meredith Lodging clubhouse, hot tubs and so much more.
 We also have homes, not a part of the Village, that are halfway to the mountain if you plan to spend all your time on the snow, or closer to Bend if you want to mix in the amenities of town.
 Call our local agents in Central Oregon for their expertise to help find you the perfect home for your family this winter!